vanloc1808/Markdown-Practice/Chapter02.DoingThingsWithMarkdown/Chapter02.md

 ## Books
 Lookint to self-publish a novel?
 Try Leanpub, a service that takes your Markdown formatted files and turns them into a electronic book, outputs in PDF, EPUB and MOBI file format.

+## Presentations
+Believe it or not, you can generate presentations from Markdown-formatted files.
+Creating presentations in Markdown takes a little getting used to, but once you get the hang of it, it is a lot faster and easier than using an application like Powerpoint or Keynote.
+Remark (GitHub project) is a popular browser-based Markdown slideshow tool, as is Cleaver (GitHub project).